NG-NEST/ng-nest/lib/ng-nest/ui/steps/examples/en_US/default/tabs/readme.md

 ---
 order: 5
-label: '结合标签页'
+label: 'Tabs'
 ---

-结合 `x-tabs` 组件实现分步切换内容。
+Combine the `x-tabs` component to switch content step by step.